dzwang91/STAT371/index.md

 ---
 layout: page
-title: CPSC 340
+title: STAT 371
-subtitle: Machine Learning and Data Mining (2016W2)
+subtitle: Introductory Applied Statistics for the Life Sciences(Fall 2017)
 ---

 **NOTE**: This is the web page for the Spring 2017 offering (Jan-Apr 2017) of CPSC 340.
 For the summer 2017 offering, the page is <http://github.ubc.ca/cpsc340-2017S/home>, which requires logging into github.ubc.ca to view.
 Currently enrolled students should be able to log in; please let the instructor know if this is not the case by the first lecture.